-Most women with womb cancer have surgery to remove it.
+Most women with womb cancer have surgery to remove the womb.
 The operation you have depends on how far the cancer has grown.

 Your doctor may not be able to tell you the exact stage of your cancer until after your operation.
 During surgery, your surgeon (gynaecological oncologist) examines other organs around the womb to see if there are signs of cancer spread, and takes samples of tissue (biopsies) to send to the lab to check for cancer cells.

-Most women have their womb, fallopian tubes and ovaries removed, possibly with some lymph nodes from around the pelvis.
+Most women have their womb, fallopian tubes and ovaries removed.
+Your doctor might also remove some lymph nodes from your pelvis.

 Surgery to remove your womb